 Step 5: Receive Your Health Card

 Once your application is approved, you will receive a provincial health card in the mail.
-This card is essential for accessing healthcare services and must be presented whenever you visit a doctor, hospital, or other healthcare providers.
+This card is essential for accessing healthcare services.
+Bring it with you whenever you visit a doctor, hospital, or other healthcare provider.
+It’s a good idea to keep the card with you in case of emergencies.

 Why You Might Need Private Health Insurance

-While provincial health insurance covers a wide range of essential medical services, there are many areas where it falls short.
-Private health insurance can help fill the gaps left by provincial coverage, especially for services that may be important to your overall health and well-being.
-Here are a few reasons why you might consider purchasing private insurance:
+While provincial health insurance covers a wide range of medical services, there are many areas where it falls short.
+Private health insurance can help fill the gaps.
+Here are a few reasons why you might consider purchasing private insurance.

 Routine dental services such as cleanings, fillings, and dental exams are not covered by provincial health insurance.
 Private insurance plans typically cover regular dental care, emergency dental procedures, and even some orthodontic services.

-Most prescription drugs are not covered under provincial plans, leaving residents to pay out of pocket for necessary medications.
+For most Canadians, most prescription drugs are not covered under provincial plans.
+This leaves residents to pay out of pocket for necessary medications.
 Private health insurance often provides coverage for a wide range of prescription medications, helping to reduce out-of-pocket expenses, especially for those with chronic conditions.

 Routine eye exams, glasses, and contact lenses are generally not covered for adults under provincial insurance plans.
 Private health insurance can cover these vision care needs, along with treatments for specific eye conditions.